-There are advantages to referring substance abuse expert recommendations to qualified professional third party service providers for administration on behalf of the Parties.
-Professional third party service providers are positioned to offer a higher level of:
+There are advantages to referring substance abuse expert recommendations to qualified third party professionals for administration on behalf of the Parties.
+Third party professionals are positioned to offer a higher level of:

 - a) confidentiality,

 - b) consistency, and

 - c) expertise.

 Contracting the administration of substance abuse expert recommendations to third party professionals is expected to be more effective in meeting the safety objectives contained in the Canadian Model and increase the quality of service afforded to affected individuals.